kolukulurisrikar/WheelChairControlByEEGDevice/README.md

 # Android-Studio-code
-Android Studio code Android Controlled Bluetooth Car
+Android Studio code for Wheelchair control by Brainwaves